 3. In another bowl, whisk together all the dry ingredients.
 Then, add the dry to the wet and whisk until the batter resembles pancake batter.
 Add more milk if needed.

-4. Pour the batter into the hot skillet bake for 15 to 20 minutes until golden brown.
+4. Pour the batter into the hot skillet and bake for 15 to 20 minutes until golden brown.
 Serve hot, right out of the skillet, alongside the trout and slaw.

 This rustic meal brings back fond memories of catching dinner in the afternoon and eating the fish as fresh as possible.
 If you can’t catch your own trout, you can obviously get it in season from the market or fish purveyor.
 If not, trout filets are often available frozen.
 Just thaw them in the refrigerator overnight.
 Be sure to give them a quick rinse and pat them dry with paper towels before grilling.